pediatric hematology

 The physicians at MSU, along with the UM Health-Sparrow, participate in selected drug trials and national treatment protocols related to blood problems.

-This clinic will be managed by pediatric hematology and oncology specialists from U-M Health C.S.
+The Pediatric Hematology and Oncology clinic is open and being managed by pediatric hematology and oncology specialists from U-M Health C.S.
 Mott Children’s Hospital, alongside a physician from MSU Health Care.
-Families with questions about how to transfer their appointments from the MSU Pediatric Hematology Oncology clinic that is closing to the new UM Health-Sparrow clinic can contact Theresa Gracik, administrative director for pediatric services at UM Health-Sparrow, at [email protected]
+Families with questions about how to transfer their appointments from the MSU Pediatric Hematology Oncology clinic that closed to the new UM Health-Sparrow clinic can contact Theresa Gracik, administrative director for pediatric services at UM Health-Sparrow, at [email protected]

 Our Providers